 Absorbed Glass Mat (AGM) Forklift Batteries Maintenance

-AGM batteries don’t require maintenance.
+AGM batteries don’t require lots of upkeep, which helps minimize fork truck battery maintenance.
 The disadvantages of using AGM batteries are twofold.
 First, they have a high production cost.
-Secondly, they don’t have a very high specific energy, and that means that they deplete quickly when they run for a long time under a moderate to heavy load.
+Secondly, they don’t have a very high specific energy, and that means that they can quietly deplete quickly when they run for a long time under a moderate to heavy load.

 Specific energy is a term related to the overall energy stored in a battery.
 It’s not something you usually have to think about, but you should understand that in a very busy warehouse where the forklift is constantly under load and working, these batteries will be knackered before either a lead-acid or lithium-ion battery.